wazo-platform/wazo-platform.org/content/uc-doc/administration/incall.md

 You can manage the blacklist in the Asterisk CLI

-- To add extension:
+- To add an extension:

     ```asteriskcli
     *CLI> database put blacklist <extension> "<description (e.g. reason)>"
     ```

-- To remove extension:
+- To remove an extension:

     ```asteriskcli
     *CLI> database del blacklist <extension>